Home improvements that increase value can improve quality of life and offer a high return on investment (ROI).

 Average return on investment: 92%

 Installing stone siding costs $87,500 to $125,000 for a 2,500-square-foot home.
 However, going with a stone veneer instead of natural stone not only saves on these installation costs, but it yields an ROI of 92%.
-Real stone sets you back $30 to $40 per square foot, but a stone veneer costs just $11 per square foot and is easier to install than real stone, saving on labor.
+Real stone sets you back $30 to $40 per square foot, but a stone veneer costs just $11 per square foot and is easier to install than real stone, saving on labor and making it one of the best home upgrades for your buck.
 These manufactured veneers are fairly durable, aesthetically pleasing, and won’t place undue strain on your home’s structural stability.
 Contact your local masonry technician to go over your options.

 3. Minor Kitchen Remodel